 \paragraph{Mean Average Precision (MAP)} For a set of queries, it indicates the mean of the average precision scores for each query.

 where $Q$ is the number of queries.

-\paragraph{Pass@k} Given a problem (code prompt as as shown in Figure \ref{fig:humaneval_ex}), pass@k indicates functional correctness of model generated code samples.
+\paragraph{Pass@k} Given a problem (code prompt as shown in Figure \ref{fig:humaneval_ex}), pass@k indicates the functional correctness of model-generated code samples.
 A problem is considered solved if any sample passes the unit tests.
 Following \cite{codex}, we generate $n \geq k$ samples per problem (in this paper, we use $n=10$ and $k \in \{1, 5\}$), count the number of correct samples $c \leq n$ that pass unit tests, and calculate the unbiased estimator of pass@$k$ as:

-\paragraph{Ranked Pass@k} Unlike Pass@k, where we randomly chose $k$ out of $n$ samples, in ranked pass@k, we chose the top-$k$ samples based on model-provided scores and then compute pass@k.
+\paragraph{Ranked Pass@k} Unlike Pass@k, where we randomly chose $k$ out of $n$ samples, in ranked pass@k, we chose the top-$k$ samples based on model-provided scores and then computed pass@k.